JolleJolles/pirecorder/README.md

     imgtime : integer, default = 60
         The time in seconds during which images should be taken.
-The minimum of a) imgnr and b) nr of images based on imgwait and imgtime will be selected. vidduration : int, default = 10
+The minimum of a) imgnr and b) nr of images based on imgwait and imgtime will be selected. imgquality : int, default = 50
+        Specifies the quality that the jpeg encoder should attempt to maintain.
+        Use values between 1 and 100, where higher values are higher quality. vidduration : int, default = 10
         Duration of video recording in seconds.
     viddelay : int, default = 0
         Extra recording time in seconds that will be added to vidduration.
 Its use is for filming acclimatisation time that can then easily be cropped for tracking.
+    vidquality : int, default = 11
+        Specifies the quality that the h264 encoder should attempt to maintain.
+        Use values between 10 and 40, where 10 is extremely high quality, and 40 is extremely low.

     Output
     -------